ibm-cloud-docs/email-delivery/FAQs.md

 {: #what-options-send-email}
 {: faq}

-If you need send email from your servers, you need to use a smart host outside of {{site.data.keyword.cloud}}.
+If you need to send email from your servers, you need to use a smart host outside of {{site.data.keyword.cloud}}.
 A smart host is a host that relays SMTP traffic from an SMTP server, mail client, or any other service or programming language capable of handling SMTP.
 Servers typically send this type of traffic by using the mail submission TCP ports 465 or 587.
 You can communicate with 465, 587, or any custom port other than TCP port 25.
 If you want to use your own email server on a custom port, use the documentation specific to your email service to configure a custom email port.

 ## Why are my emails flagged as spam?
 {: #why-emails-flagged-as-spam}